 What happens to a Maine 529 Plan if not used?

-There is no time in which the funds within a Maine 529 plan need to be withdrawn.
-Unused funds can remain in the account and continue to grow tax-deferred.The account owner may also choose to change the beneficiary, without penalty, to another individual with a social security number who is a member of the original beneficiary’s family and a United States citizen.
+There is no time in which the contributions and earnings within a Maine 529 plan need to be withdrawn.
+Unused funds can remain in the account and continue to grow tax-deferred.
+The account owner may also choose to change the beneficiary, without penalty, to another eligible member of beneficiary’s family.
+This individual must have a valid social security number and be a U.S. citizen or Permanent Resident.
 This is not limited to immediate family members; funds can be transferred to cousins, nieces, nephews, and other close relatives.
-The account owner can close the account if not used, but funds in the account will be subject to federal and state income tax as well as a 10% penalty on the account earnings.
+The account owner can withdraw funds and close the account if not used, but earnings in the account will be subject to federal and state income tax as well as a 10% penalty.
+Since 2024, unused funds in a 529 can now be transferred into a Roth IRA owned by the Designated Beneficiary, subject to certain limitations.

 Can a Maine 529 Plan lose money?